 children (6-17 years of age) visit public libraries several times per month or more for recreation or entertainment purposes.
 Over one fifth (22%) visit several time a month or more for their formal education to study or work on classroom assignments.
-On the down side, over one-fourth (28%) of these children rarely or never visit a public library for educational purposes and over one-fifth (23%) rarely or never visit a public library for recreation or entertainment purposes.
-Table 39 public library is also used as a place to study (38%).
-Table 40
+On the down side, over one-half (55%) of these children rarely or never visit a public library for educational purposes and 45 percent rarely or never visit a public library for recreation or entertainment purposes.
+(Table 39)